Home > Business > Human resources > Operational preparation for employment: training and recruiting future talents

 Operational preparation for employment makes it possible to train and recruit.

-Recruiting is taking a risk.
-Despite all the care taken in selecting the candidate, the company is never safe from failed recruitment.
-Nowadays, one in five new recruits leaves their position less than three months after joining.
-And it can be expensive.
-As proof: a failed recruitment is the equivalent of a year's high salary.
-On average, €50,000 lost.
-But leave one Vacancy failing to find the right candidate, it is also a big shortfall.
-Unrealized turnover, deteriorating quality, loss of motivation of a team overloaded with work...
+Recruiting means taking a risk.
+Despite all the care taken in selecting candidates, a company is never safe from a recruitment failure.
+These days, one in five new recruits leaves their post less than three months after arriving.
+And that can be costly.
+The proof: a failed recruitment is the equivalent of a year's salary.
+That's an average loss of €50,000.
+But leaving a Vacancy of finding the right candidate, it's also a big shortfall.
+Unfulfilled sales, deteriorating quality, loss of motivation in an overworked team...

 A response to recruitment difficulties

-“Of the 945,000 jobs available in digital professions in 2022, nearly 10 % of them (around 85,000) were not filled.
-Among them, certain professions are reaching unprecedented levels of tension: in the field of cybersecurity, only 25 % job offers were filled in 2021.”
+"Of the 945,000 jobs available in digital professions in 2022, nearly 10 % of them (around 85,000) were not filled.
+Among them, certain professions are reaching unprecedented levels of tension: in the field of cybersecurity, only 25 % of job offers were filled in 2021."

 Source : Montaigne Institute